What Happens to Your Debt When You Die?

 However, private student loans aren’t canceled upon death.
 The lender will attempt to collect from your estate.

 If you die and you have a mortgage, it doesn’t go away.
 If you co-owned the home with a spouse, the responsibility of the mortgage payments now falls solely to them.

 If you were the sole owner, your estate may sell off your home to help pay off other debts.
 If all of your other debts are paid off, and you bequeathed the home to a family member, they’ll need to keep making payments to the bank or sell the house.

-If you die with debts and no assets (and no co-signers), the creditors are simply out of luck, O’Grady said.
+If you die with debts and no assets (and no co-signers), the creditors are simply out of luck.

-“The best planning is to die with no assets,” he said.
+“The best planning is to die with no assets,” O’Grady said.
 “Spend it, give it away while you’re alive, enjoy it and let people in your life enjoy it and die with nothing.”

 Debt collectors may call members of your family after you die while attempting to collect on your debts — and they’re allowed to do this by the Federal Trade Commission.

 Debt collectors cannot, however, mislead your family members into thinking they are personally liable for your debts after death.